Infotainment & Telematics

 Keen Security Lab of Tencent, 2020 [9]

-A 91-page report covering the MBUX NTG6 platform found in the W177 A-Class, E-Class, GLE, GLS, and EQC.
-The head unit runs an Nvidia Parker SoC with a QNX hypervisor; a Renesas RH850 handles CAN.
-The T-Box uses a cellular baseband and a Renesas SH-2A MCU for CAN-D access.
+Keen Security Lab's 91-page report covers the MBUX NTG6 platform used in the W177 A-Class, E-Class, GLE, GLS, and EQC.
+The head unit runs an Nvidia Parker SoC under a QNX hypervisor, and a Renesas RH850 handles CAN.
+The T-Box pairs a cellular baseband with a Renesas SH-2A MCU for CAN-D access.

-The verified real-vehicle chain used the head-unit browser to reach code execution, then a kernel privilege escalation to gain root on the head unit.
-From there the researchers demonstrated persistence and body-function control such as ambient lighting, reading lights, and the sunshade.
+The chain the team verified on a real vehicle ran the head-unit browser to code execution, then a kernel privilege escalation to root on the head unit.
+With that, they achieved persistence and body-function control such as ambient lighting, reading lights, and the sunshade.
 A separate bench/removal scenario reached the head unit over the internal CSB/MMB network and exploited HiQnet parser bugs.
-The report also analysed T-Box paths: the team did not find a cellular-network compromise, but on a debug-version T-Box they demonstrated SH-2A firmware downgrade and code-signing bypasses that enabled arbitrary CAN-D messages.
+The report also works through the T-Box paths: the team found no cellular-network compromise, but on a debug-version T-Box they performed an SH-2A firmware downgrade and code-signing bypasses that let them send arbitrary CAN-D messages.

 Security Research on Mercedes-Benz: From Hardware to Car Control